derogold/derogold-blockchain-data-collection-agent/README.md

 # TurtlePay® Blockchain Data Collection Agent for DeroGold

-> Collects DeroGold blockchain data into a SQL backend that serving and using the data a breeze.
+> Collects DeroGold blockchain data into a SQL backend.
+The SQL backend serves other services, such as Blockchain Explorer, mobile wallet, and third party payment services.

 ## Prerequisites